 1. The basis of every relationship: Healthy communication

-Can you and your partner talk about anything under the sun?
+Can you and your partner talk about anything and everything under the sun?
 Can you tell them you don’t like the way they laugh without inciting a fight?
 Can you tell them you hate the shows they’re into?
 Or do you prefer keeping it to yourself, slowly accepting your fate of watching the worst shows known to mankind?

 How two people communicate with each other largely defines the kind of dynamic they have.
 “Simply put, positive communication is the key to any bond.
 Marriages break up if there is a lack of communication, or if healthy communication is nowhere to be found,” says Gopa.